-Impulse ear plugs are a significant step up in capability when compared to traditional ear plugs, but still go for a reasonable price.
-I’ve got a set of Impulse Ear Plugs that I used in Iraq and Afghanistan that work well.
+Impulse ear plugs are a significant step up in capability when compared to traditional foam ear plugs, but still go for a reasonable price.
+I have a set of Rooth C&P High Fidelity Ear Plugs that work well for me.
 These plugs are reversible: the yellow end provides noise activated protection against impulse noise (like gunfire) and the grey end provides passive protection for constant noise (like heavy machinery).

-They’re not specifically designed as hunting ear protection, they will absolutely work in that role.
-The big advantage to these ear plugs is that when used in the noise activated mode, they allow the user to hear ambient noise relatively well while still providing protection against gunfire and explosions.
+Unlike the Howard Leight Quiet Band, impulse plugs are designed to be worn all the time.
+The big advantage to these plugs is that they allow the user to hear ambient noise relatively well while still providing protection against gunfire and explosions when they’re used in the noise activated mode.